 So what’s not to like?
 Again, we’ll go into this in more detail below, but the main bad news is the lack of in-body stabilization, a little bit of awkwardness when it comes to button placement, the screen only tilting (not ideal for selfies and vlogging), and of course the fact that it’s such an incremental upgrade over its predecessor that you might be better off just sticking with that camera.

-All of that aside, if you’re looking for a good-value mid-range camera, especially to take with you on trips, the Fujifilm X-T30 II makes for a very tempting proposition.
+All of that aside, if you’re looking for a good-value mid-range camera, especially to take with you on trips, the Fujifilm X-T30 II makes for a very tempting proposition - indeed we think it's one of the best travel cameras you can buy, as well as being one of the best beginner mirrorless cameras.
 You’ll get fabulous pictures, an attractively styled body, access to a good range of lenses and a slew of useful specs.
 If you have a little more cash to play with – and don’t mind going a little bigger – it makes sense to plump for the X-S10, but otherwise, there’s a lot to like here.

 Fujifilm X-T30 II release date and price

 - Available to buy now from $899 / £749 (body-only) / AU$1,585

 - Cheaper at launch than the X-T30

 - Cheaper than the Fujifilm X-S10